Courses & Workshops

 • Parenting Tips

-The next course will start in September and is likely to be an evening course.
-To be waiting list, please contact Lynne Laverty on 020 8429 1552 or email@example.com.
+The next course will start in January and is likely to be a daytime course.
+For further information please contact Lynne Laverty on 020 8429 1552 or firstname.lastname@example.org.

-This supportive 10 week course is designed to help parents deal with the challenging behaviour brought on by the conditions of ADHD/ASD and other co-morbid conditions.
+This supportive 10 week course is designed to help parents deal with the challenging behaviour brought on by the conditions of ADHD/ASC and other co-morbid conditions.

 The course focuses on building self-esteem and how to communicate effectively with your children, as well as dealing with feelings (theirs and ours).
 Setting limits and boundaries and dealing with anger are also covered.
 The condition of ADHD is looked at and explored and parents/carers are given an opportunity to work on difficult issues in a safe a non judgemental environment.